-Active duty Service members that entered the U.S. Armed Forces from Arkansas can purchase annual or trip hunting and fishing licenses for resident prices, regardless of where they are stationed.
+Active duty Service members who entered the U.S. Armed Forces from Arkansas can purchase annual or trip hunting and fishing licenses for resident prices, regardless of where they are stationed.

-Discounted Camping for Disabled Veterans at Arkansas State Parks: The Arkansas State Parks Department offers half price camping in Arkansas State Parks for resident Veterans who have a service-connected 100% permanent disability rating from the VA.
+Discounted Camping for Disabled Veterans at Arkansas State Parks: The Arkansas State Parks Department offers half price camping, year-round, in Arkansas State Parks for resident Veterans who have a service-connected 100% permanent disability rating from the VA.

-Arkansas State Veterans Homes: The ADVA operates two State Veterans Homes that provide care for Veterans and their eligible Family members.
+Arkansas State Veterans Homes: The Arkansas Department of Veterans Affairs operates two State Veterans Homes that provide care for Veterans and their eligible Family members.

-Arkansas State Veterans Home at Fayetteville : A 90-bed skilled nursing care and rehabilitation facility
+Arkansas State Veterans Home at Fayetteville – 90 bed facility

 Address: 1179 North College Avenue